dormd/ng2-countries/README.md

 The project use dataset from [countries-data](https://github.com/dormd/countries-data).

 ## Demo app
-You can see how fun to use this npm in our [Demo Application](https://dormd.github.io/ng2-countries).
+You can see how fun it is to use this npm in the [Demo Application](https://dormd.github.io/ng2-countries).

 ## Table of Contents
 * [Demo app](#demo-app)